-Mr. Tsui Chun Kuen (徐振權), aged 68, the chief financial controller, qualified accountant and company secretary of the Company.
-He obtained a master degree of business administration from University of East Asia in Macau in 1991.
+Mr. Tsui Chun Kuen (徐振權), aged 69, is the chief financial controller, qualified accountant and company secretary of the Company.
+Mr. Tsui obtained a master degree of business administration from University of East Asia in Macau in 1991.
 He is a fellow member of the Association of International Accountants and an associate member of the Hong Kong Institute of Certified Public Accountants.
-He has more than 30 years experience in finance and accounting.
-Mr. Tsui has served the Company as the financial controller, qualified accountant, company secretary and authorised representative during the period from July 2002 to August 2004 and from June 2007 till now.
+He has more than 31 years of experience in finance and accounting.
+Mr. Tsui has served the Company as the financial controller, qualified accountant, company secretary and authorized representative during the period from July 2002 to August 2004 and from June 2007 till now.